wa3l/mailr/README.md

 - from_name: the name to accompany the email.
 - subject: the subject line.
 - body: the HTML body of the email.
-- provider: the name of an email provider.
 ```
 An example request payload: